 Tax preparers who file more than five returns or certificate requests per calendar year are required to use myVTax for filing.
-If you file fewer than five returns, you can order a specific form online or by contacting us at (802) 828-2515.
+If you file fewer than five returns, you can order forms online or by contacting us at (802) 828-2515.

-If tax is due at the time of transfer by deed, please make checks payable to the Vermont Department of Taxes and complete Form PTT-173, Property Transfer Payment Voucher and send to:
+Please make checks payable to the Vermont Department of Taxes and complete Form PTT-173, Property Transfer Payment Voucher.
+Mail your payment and voucher to: